 From Our Collection of Resume Examples

-This resume and the others in our group of resume examples were created using resume templates from Susan Ireland's Ready-Made Resumes.
+This resume and the others in our group of resume examples were created using resume templates from my Ready-Made Resume Builder.

 Here's the Plain Text version for posting online.
 Now that online resume systems have improved so much, Plain Text resume formats are not used very often.